ITenthusiasm/custom-elements/src/Combobox/docs/select-enhancer.md

 3. `ComboboxOption` (and/or all child classes of the `ComboboxOption`)
 4. `SelectEnhancer` (and/or all child classes of the `SelectEnhancer`)

-This order is required because some of the sub-components depend on each other.
+This order is required because some of the Custom Elements depend on each other.

 ## What's Next?